Our Adoption Journey Has Come to An End. (ie. Adoption is not for the Weak)

 Here's a picture from Old Riga that I just love.

 Oh, and a picture of the infamous “Cat House” building.
 The builder designed it to point the catt's butt at the building behind it to prove a point.

 Anyway, suffice it to say, the three weeks in Latvia were life altering in many ways, and Ivita was a huge part of the best summer of our lives.
 We fell even more in love with our girl.

-The trip ended with us going to Orphan Court, where Ivita signed the papers stating that she did, indeed, want to be adopted.
+The last day we went to “Orphan Court”, where Ivita signed the papers stating that she did, indeed, want to be adopted.

 So, basically, we had nearly four months between trips.
 This is obviously not good when dealing with a teen who can let fear and doubt build in her mind.